z-ichinohe/jfe_binran_csv/README.md

 # jfe-binran-csv
-A project translating catalogue published by JFE steel in pdf to csv.
+A project translating JFE Steel catalogue in pdf to csv.
 ## TODO
-- *の反映
-- Search and download HTML file hosted on Github Pages
-  - select section
+- Order
-  - search with key
+- SSG